- CUVILLIER Élian, RENAUD-GROSBRAS Pascale - Avant-propos

 - NAULT François - John D. Caputo, penseur de l’éducation : philosophie, hantologie, théologie

-- RENAUD-GROBRAS Pascale - Pour une théologie du mouvement : l’épreuve de la pratique pastorale
+- RENAUD-GROSBRAS Pascale - Pour une théologie du mouvement : l’épreuve de la pratique pastorale

 In this article, John D. Caputo explains how God does not exist, God insists, which gives humankind a great responsibility in order for God to exist. « Perhaps » is an open door to risk, to the unexpected of a possible existence, and constitutes a theology of what may come, what can come and cannot be seen coming.
 A weak theology is thus sketched, in dialogue with post-modern philosophy, calling for an audacity that mirrors that of God.